thirtythreeforty/neolink/README.md

 The formats of all configuration files and APIs is subject to change as required while it is pre-1.0.

+Note that some RTSP clients, especially VLC, have trouble handling the stream.
+Currently this seems to be related to receive buffer sizes but the exact cause remains unclear.
+Blue Iris is known to work well.

 ## Development

 Neolink is written in Rust, and binds to Gstreamer to provide RTSP server functionality.